wassname/repeng/README.md

 **SVD-based projection**: We decompose each layer's weight matrix W = U @ Σ @ V^T + W_res.
 This separates the model's transformation components (U, Σ, V) from residual variance.
 Projecting activations into the U-space (hs @ U) aligns our intervention with how the model transforms information, not just what it represents.
 This is analogous to operating in frequency space rather than pixel space for image editing.

-**Learnable rotations**: The pre-trained SVD basis isn't perfectly aligned with honesty directions.
+Learnable rotations: The pre-trained SVD basis is not perfectly aligned with honesty directions.
 We learn skew-symmetric parameters θ_v that generate rotation matrices R = cayley(θ_v, c), allowing the adapter to discover the optimal subspace for separating honest/dishonest trajectories.
 Without this, performance drops by 75% (see Section 4.2).

-**Singular value scaling**: We scale Σ by exp(c · λ) rather than additive scaling.
+Singular value scaling: We scale Σ by exp(c · λ) instead of additive scaling.
 This respects the multiplicative nature of singular values as amplification factors.
 Multiplicative scaling creates cleaner dose-response curves; additive scaling causes instability and 60% performance degradation.

-**Coherence constraint**: Maximizing separation alone causes the model to generate incoherent outputs.
-We bound the NLL degradation to <0.2 nats per token, creating a trust region where steering improves without breaking generation quality.
+Coherence constraint: Maximizing separation alone causes the model to generate incoherent outputs.
+We bound the NLL degradation to <0.2 nats per token, which creates a trust region where steering improves without breaking generation quality.

-**Results fresh from the oven:**
-TODO
 ## Install

 ```sh